giantswarm/gitops-template/docs/add_mc.md

     --from-file=sops.asc=/dev/stdin
     ```

-1. Add the private key to LastPass as a secure note:
+1. Add the private to a safe encrypted storage of your choice.
+For example, to export the key to `LastPass`
+   as a secure note, you can run:

     ```sh
     gpg --export-secret-keys --armor "${KEY_FP}" |
     lpass add --notes --non-interactive "Shared-Dev Common/GPG private key (${MC_NAME}, master, Flux)"
     ```

-1. Delete the private key from the keychain:
+1. Delete the private key from the keychain (make sure you don't leave any unencrypted or local copies of the private
+   master key!
+This is *essential* for your GitOps deployment security!):

     ```sh
     gpg --delete-secret-keys "${KEY_FP}"